Safety of Client Assets

 Baird’s Insurance Policy in Excess of SIPC Limits

 For additional security, Baird offers coverage in excess of SIPC limits through an insurance policy purchased through Lloyd's of London.
 The Lloyd's policy has an aggregate coverage limit of $250 million for all claims of Baird customers eligible for distributions under SIPA.
 The policy has a sublimit of $1.9 million per customer for cash awaiting reinvestment.
+We believe Baird's excess SIPC coverage is adequate, however, there is no guarantee that the excess SIPC coverage will be sufficient to satisfy all claims in the unlikely event of Baird’s failure.

 Financial Institution Bond